trustech4kids/trustech4kids.github.io/_portfolio/portfolio-3.md

 permalink: /portfolio/policy
 collection: portfolio
 ---

-Aim of these activities: Participants will start to think about who they could share their ideas with, and what change-making they might want to be a part of after this activity
+Aim of these activities: Participants will start to think about who they could share their ideas with, and what change-making they might want to be a part of after this activity.

 ## Concept: Opportunities to share your thoughts and be involved in change making
 **Example activities: Impact brainstorm and workshop**